MicrosoftDocs/cpp-docs/docs/cpp/modules-cpp.md

 ### Imported header files

-Some headers are sufficiently self-contained that they may be brought in using the **`import`** keyword.
+Some headers are sufficiently self-contained that they can be brought in using the **`import`** keyword.
 The main difference between an imported header and an imported module is that any preprocessor definitions in the header are visible in the importing program immediately after the `import` statement.
 However, preprocessor definitions in any files included by that header aren't visible.

 ```cpp
 import <vector>